Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/implementatiemodel/verkeersmeldingen/ontwerpstandaard/2025-06-04/generator-webuniversum-json.report.md

 #||# -------------------------------------

-2025-07-03T08:05:00.450Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/prov#startedAtTime which acts as a parent.
+2025-09-02T06:49:06.338Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/prov#startedAtTime which acts as a parent.
 Using original URI as fallback.

-2025-07-03T08:05:00.452Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/prov#endedAtTime which acts as a parent.
+2025-09-02T06:49:06.340Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/prov#endedAtTime which acts as a parent.
 Using original URI as fallback.

-2025-07-03T08:05:00.453Z warn: Unable to find the assigned URI for external class http://purl.org/dc/terms/date which acts as a parent.
+2025-09-02T06:49:06.342Z warn: Unable to find the assigned URI for external class http://purl.org/dc/terms/date which acts as a parent.
 Using original URI as fallback.

-2025-07-03T08:05:00.453Z warn: Unable to find the assigned URI for external class http://purl.org/dc/terms/date which acts as a parent.
+2025-09-02T06:49:06.343Z warn: Unable to find the assigned URI for external class http://purl.org/dc/terms/date which acts as a parent.
 Using original URI as fallback.

-Error: No range found for class [urn:oslo-toolchain:17f63c93429513422fb077a05af5351957e068e4271b03c6e33d0969c2a26011](all-verkeersmeldingen.jsonld#L2457).

-    at JsonWebuniversumGenerationService.addPropertySpecificInformation (/usr/local/lib/node_modules/@oslo-flanders/json-webuniversum-generator/lib/JsonWebuniversumGenerationService.js:233:19)

-    at /usr/local/lib/node_modules/@oslo-flanders/json-webuniversum-generator/lib/JsonWebuniversumGenerationService.js:185:95

-    at process.processTicksAndRejections (node:internal/process/task_queues:95:5)

-    at async Promise.all (index 6)

-    at async JsonWebuniversumGenerationService.generateEntityData (/usr/local/lib/node_modules/@oslo-flanders/json-webuniversum-generator/lib/JsonWebuniversumGenerationService.js:187:32)

-    at async Promise.all (index 15)

-    at async JsonWebuniversumGenerationService.run (/usr/local/lib/node_modules/@oslo-flanders/json-webuniversum-generator/lib/JsonWebuniversumGenerationService.js:38:25)
+2025-09-02T06:49:06.346Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#locatorDesignator which acts as a parent.
+Using original URI as fallback.

+2025-09-02T06:49:06.347Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#postName which acts as a parent.
+Using original URI as fallback.

+2025-09-02T06:49:06.347Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#adminUnitL1 which acts as a parent.
+Using original URI as fallback.

+2025-09-02T06:49:06.348Z warn: Unable to find the assigned URI for external class http://www.w3.org/ns/locn#locatorDesignator which acts as a parent.
+Using original URI as fallback.